The dilogarithmic central extension of the Ptolemy-Thompson group via the Kashaev quantization: Dilogarithmic central extensions of

-However, the definitions \eqref{eq:rho_A_j} and \eqref{eq:rho_T_jk} require functional calculus of operators.
-So, here we give more down-to-earth description of these.
+Instead of just referring to the word `functional calculus', here we give a more down-to-earth description of these operators ${\bf A}_{[j]}$ and ${\bf T}_{[j][k]}$.
 Think of ${\bf A}_{[j]}$ \eqref{eq:rho_A_j} as an operator on the space $L^2(\mathbb{R}, dx_j)$ of square-integrable functions on one variable $x_j$; we can write